-Liquidity risk a)
+a) Liquidity risk

 To manage its liquidity risk, the Company undergoes an in-depth budgeting process each year which is supplemented by a continuous detailed cash forecasting process.
 Future financing requirements, if any, will depend on a number of factors that are difficult to predict and are often beyond the control of the Company.
 The main factors are the realized price of gold received for gold produced from the Company's operating mines and the operating and capital costs of those mines.
-Other key factors include the Company's ability to continue to renew its Brazilian loan facilities and manage the payment process relating to its Brazilian labour provisions (refer to Financial Statements Note 13).
+Other key factors include the Company's ability to continue to renew its Brazilian loan facilities and manage the payment process relating to its Brazilian labour provisions (refer to Note 13 on the Q3 2021 Financial Statements).